What is a Spinal Cyst?

-If the cyst is drained or removed, limiting your activities for several weeks helps the area heal faster.
-You can then slowly increase your activity level.
-You may have some pain for up to one week.
+After Dr. Girardi removes or drains the cyst he recommends that patients limit their activities for several weeks.
+This will help the area heal faster.
+Then, patients can slowly increase their activity level.
+Patients commonly have some pain for up to one week.

 If your spinal cyst procedure also includes fusion of the joint, recovery could take several months.
-You will need to avoid any movements that may interfere with healing, such as lifting heavy objects, bending over and twisting your body.
-We may provide you with a back brace to keep the spine stabilized during recovery.
+Patients will need to avoid any movements that may interfere with healing, such as lifting heavy objects, bending over and twisting your body.
+Dr. Girardi may provide you with a back brace to keep the spine stabilized during recovery.

 Schedule a Consultation

 A spinal cyst may not be problematic if it remains small and stable, but cysts that interfere with the surrounding nerves can cause issues and should be evaluated for treatment.
-To learn more about spinal cysts, contact us to schedule a consultation with Dr. Federico P. Girardi.
-You can also contact our New York City office directly at (212) 606-1559.
+To learn more about spinal cysts schedule a consultation with Dr. Federico P. Girardi by calling (212) 606-1559 today.